RohanTrix/Java-Competitive/Collections.md

 ![](images/12.Map_Time.png)

-# THE LEGACY CLASSES AND INTERFACES:
+## THE LEGACY CLASSES AND INTERFACES:

+● These classes were used to store objects before the development of Collections Framework.

+● All the legacy classes are synchronized.

+## THE LEGACY INTERFACE: